 3. Cross-Selling & Up-Selling Strategies

 To quickly define, Cross-Selling is the process of offering customers a relevant product or service that complements their purchase.
 Upselling is the process of increasing a customer’s value by encouraging them to purchase extra services or products – particularly of a higher price range.
 However, how can you effectively ensure you’re increasing insurance sales with these techniques?
-Here’s a couple of our favourite strategies, give them a go!
+Here are a couple of our favorite strategies.
+Give them a go!

 When you’re attaining the relevant information to produce a client quote, they don’t know what questions you need to ask.
 So why not ask anything?
 Therefore, this is your opportunity to find out other needs or wants they may have.

-It’s easier to cross-sell to clients when you’ve actually created a foundation of trust and respect beforehand.
+Cross-selling to clients is easier when you’ve created trust and respect beforehand.
 Don’t be tempted to jump straight to the next product or service you’re trying to cross or upsell.
-Your client needs to feel valued, listened to and respected; if not, you’ll just come across as disingenuous, and they’ll likely take their business elsewhere.
-So, focus on their most pressing needs or challenges first, satisfy them and then try to delight them with an additional extra.
+Your client needs to feel valued, listened to, and respected; otherwise, you’ll just come across as disingenuous, and they’ll likely take their business elsewhere.
+So, focus on their most pressing needs or challenges first, satisfy them, and then try to delight them with an additional extra.

 4. Incorporate Testimonials & Reviews

 Social proof is an intriguing psychological phenomenon that all sales professionals should familiarise themselves with.
-Considering that 86% of millennials say “user-generated content (i.e. tweets, videos, pictures, or content created by unpaid contributors or fans) is a good indicator hallmark of the brand’s quality.
-Therefore it’s imperative to encourage customers to share their purchases via your social channels.
+Considering that 86% of millennials say “user-generated content (i.e., tweets, videos, pictures, or content created by unpaid contributors or fans) is a good indicator hallmark of the brand’s quality.
+Therefore, encouraging customers to share their purchases via your social channels is imperative.

-Genuine connections are becoming the face of marketing, and when people talk – they boast of their satisfaction for your product or service, and all of a sudden, they’ve advertised your business for free.
-Testimonials are everything; they’re authentic and invaluable to generate new leads.
-So it’ll come as no surprise that relying on word of mouth will have a higher generation and conversion rate.
+Genuine connections are becoming the face of marketing, and when people talk – they boast of their satisfaction with your product or service, and suddenly, they’ve advertised your business for free.
+Testimonials are everything; they’re authentic and invaluable in generating new leads.
+So, it’ll come as no surprise that relying on word of mouth will have a higher generation and conversion rate.

 Ask For Referrals

-Referrals don’t cost anything, and they arrive with a high level of trust built-in.
-Therefore, they are carrying a high degree of credibility vital for professionals to increase insurance sales.
+Referrals don’t cost anything, and they arrive with a high level of trust built in.
+Therefore, they have high credibility for professionals to increase insurance sales.

 Mainly because they might have declined to hire you for any number of reasons—perhaps they couldn’t afford you, they didn’t have the budget at the time, the timing wasn’t right for them to proceed, or their priorities changed.
 But they could still see value in what you offer.